magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 ## How to create constraint {#mtf_constraint_create}

-Use case: We want to assert widget availability in widget grid.
+Use case: We want to assert widget availability in a widget grid.

 Step 1.
 What module does it belong?

+  Widget grid and widget fixture are related to the Magento_Widget module.
-  In our case, we need to create constraint in Magento_Widget module, in `<magento2>/dev/tests/functional/tests/app/Magento/Widget/Test/Constraint`.
+  Thus, we need to create constraint in the Magento_Widget module, in `<magento2>/dev/tests/functional/tests/app/Magento/Widget/Test/Constraint`.

 Step 2.
 What name should constraint have?